Slackadays/Chata/README.md

 - great support for DSP applications like RF and not just audio
 - support for compiling to DSP chip targets

-The standard will be in this repository right here on GitHub.
+The standard will be in this repository right here on GitHub. :octocat:

 We'll figure out what it should look like and see if we can write some example programs that solve common problems.

-We're in this journey together!
+**We're in this journey together!**

 # The Competition 🥇